 Once you’ve visualized what your members might look like, you can prepare to launch.

-#4 How to start an online community forum: Bring ‘em in and launch
+4. Bring ‘em in and launch

 So you’ve established the purpose behind your community forum, and you’ve figured out who’s going to get the most out of it.
 The next step to creating your own online forum is to bring them all in and prepare to launch.